smck83/expurgate/README.md

 # Recent enhancements
 - Dedupe : If record already exists in 'list', do not add it again
-- Write2Disk on Change: Instead of regenerating config files every time the script runs, the rbldnsd config will only be written shoudl a record change
+- Write2Disk on Change: Instead of regenerating config files every time the script runs, the rbldnsd config will only be written shoudd a record change since last run.
+A python dictionary is used to track this, however if scale is required REDIS or something similiar could be used.
 - RestDB: RestDB capability has been added to manage MY_DOMAINS from restDB instead of via ENV.
 - Running Config : Running config means a single rbldnsd config file is generated for ALL domains which means the expurgate-rbldnsd container doesnt need to restart if domains are added or removed from MY_DOMAINS or in RestDB